pip-services/pip-services-docs/content/en/python/commons/run/fixed_rate_timer.md

 Important points

-- It has summetric cross-language implementation and is often used by the Pip.Services toolkit to perform periodic processing and cleanup in microservices.
+- It has symmetric cross-language implementation and is often used by the Pip.Services toolkit to perform periodic processing and cleanup in microservices.

 ### Constructors
 Creates new instance of the timer and sets its values.